BULQI/IgSeq/Data/Figure3/ReadMe.txt

 (*.Recombinationsummaries.txt).
 These files are saved at ../SP and ../BM.

-There are two way to generate it:
+To prepare the data:

-    i) Run the steps in /DataPreprocessing_code folder to finish the data proprocessing and then run the scripts in /R_code/DataPrepare. ii) Download the data prepared by the author from https://drive.google.com/file/d/1LSXHZsTFrmyRXzYXn3T2W2-Znr12ClpT/view?usp=sharing
+    Download the data prepared by the author from

+    https://drive.google.com/file/d/1LSXHZsTFrmyRXzYXn3T2W2-Znr12ClpT/view?usp=sharing

     and